PranavRao25/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a mini-project as a Lab project for CS2180 Artificial Intelligence Lab.
+This is an individual mini-project as a Lab project for CS2180 Artificial Intelligence Lab.

 The main algorithm is MiniMax algorithm with Alpha-beta Pruning.